ohsu-qin/qiprofile/doc/development.rst

 * the XNAT server

-* the server hosting the qiprofile Express_, qiprofile-rest_ Eve
+* the server hosting the qiprofile Express_, qirest_ Eve
-  and qiprofile-rest_ MongoDB services
+  and qirest_ MongoDB services

 Both servers share a Direct Attached Storage (DAS) XNAT archive directory, e.g. if the DAS mount point is ``/home/groups/quip``